H4TM4N/cyk-parser/readme.md

 ## Description

-this parser judge whether a given English sentence complies with a given Rule or not.
+This parser judge whether a given English sentence complies with Rule or not.

 ## Make Clone
 Run `git clone https://github.com/H4TM4N/cyk-parser.git`

 ## Usage
-to test : go cyk/ and use `make all` & `make run`
+For test : go cyk/ and use `make all` & `make run`
-to parse your original text:
+For parse your original text:

 1st: Put your text-file in cyk/text/(***).txt